Calligraphy in Azerbaijani culture: 19th-early 20th century

 In the middle of the 19th century, special attention was paid to calligraphy lessons in madrasas in Azerbaijan.
 One such madrasah was the madrasah of Abdulqani Khalisagarizadeh Nukhavi (1817–1879), the author of "Majmaul-Khosh Khati" in Nukha.
-Nukhavi's handwritten books were composed with artistic aesthetic taste, mostly using naskh and nastalig lines.
+Nukhavi's handwritten books were composed with artistic aesthetic taste, mostly using naskh and nastaliq lines.
 Abdussalam Akhundzadeh, the 5th Shaykh al-Islām of the Caucasian Muslims, published the textbook "Khatti-taliq and Nastaliq" in Tbilisi in 1894.
 In the surrounding villages of Baku city, the art of calligraphy was mostly taught in schools near mosques along with religious lessons, and this is how skilled masters of this art were trained.
 Mirza Asadullah from Surakhani was the calligrapher of the hadiths of the "Ismailiyya" building facade.
 Handicrafts of his student Ahmed Alizade are stored in the Institute of Manuscripts of ANAS.